OnionMadder/worminal/README.md

 A handcrafted haunted terminal built with vanilla JavaScript.
 Modular input parsing.
 Dynamic worm NPCs.
 Escalating emotional recursion.

-What is this?
+What is The Worminal?

-The Worminal is an experimental praise terminal where wormlings like Wormy, Squirmy, and Bob remember your actions and respond accordingly.
+The Worminal is an experimental praise terminal where wormlings like Wormy, Squirmy, and Bob (and potentially you) remember your actions and respond accordingly.
 It's not a game.
 It's not a tool.
 It’s a ritual interface.

 - 🖥️ CRT-style UI
 - 🔊 Audio response system